beaverbuilder/documentation/docs/beaver-builder/layouts/columns/edit-a-column.md

 ##  Open column settings for editing

-If a column has child columns, you can edit either the child or the entire parent column.

 **To open column settings in an empty column:**

 When a column is empty, access **Column Settings** by hovering over the empty